sanluige/sanluige.github.io/index.md

 - is contained within a GUI;
 - is initialised with data from the web.

-## Understanding the program
+## Program components

 The program requires to scripts to run:
 - [ABM_model.py](https://pages.github.com/), which is the main script from which the program is executed, and;
 - [agentframework](https://pages.github.com/), which is the definition of the Agent class.

 Some basic Git commands are: